-Above are the new discounted prices for PIA.
-In terms of value, PIA is not a bad choice.
+In terms of value, PIA is also not a bad choice.
 While the VPN is fairly limited and basic, the price is also quite reasonable, especially with the two-year plan.
 It is a simple and cheap VPN, rather than a premium product.

 PIA refund policy – Private Internet Access gives you a 7 day money-back guarantee.
-While this is about average for most VPNs, you’ll notice below that it is much shorter than ExpressVPN’s 30 day refund window that they offer on all plans.
+This is significantly shorter than ExpressVPN, which offers a 30 day money-back guarantee on all plans, including monthly subscriptions.

-While ExpressVPN is more expensive, when you consider the overall app quality, security, speed, and access to all major streaming sites (covered below), it does offer a better value, in my opinion.
+While ExpressVPN is more expensive, when you consider the overall app quality, security, speed, and access to all major streaming sites (covered below), it does offer a better value in my opinion.

 ExpressVPN refund policy – ExpressVPN offers a 30 day money-back guarantee.
 The refund is a “no questions asked” policy and does not include any hidden exceptions or clauses.
-This is the best you will find in the VPN industry – significantly longer than the 7 days you get with PIA.
+This is the best you will find in the VPN industry.

-Winner: PIA is cheaper, but ExpressVPN offers the best value (bang for your buck)
+Winner: Tie (PIA is cheaper, but ExpressVPN offers the best value and refund policy.)